observablehq/plot/README.md

 * **sort** - sorts data according to the specified comparator, accessor, or values
 * **reverse** - reverses the sorted (or if not sorted, the input) data order

-For example, to draw bars for only vowels:
+For example, to draw bars only for letters that commonly form vowels:

 ```js
 Plot.barY(alphabet, {filter: d => /[aeiou]/i.test(d.letter), x: "letter", y: "frequency"})